 Co-Authored By:

-Hereof, what helps with body aches from the flu?
+Besides, what helps with body aches from the flu?

 Chills may also accompany body aches.
 The flu may cause chills even before a fever develops.
 Wrapping yourself in a warm blanket can increase your body temperature and reduce chills.
 If you have body aches, you can take over-the-counter pain medication, such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin).

-Beside above, why do joints ache with flu?
+Moreover, why do joints ache with flu?

 Your immune system, not the virus, causes muscle aches and joint pain.
 During the immune response, white blood cells produce glycoproteins called interleukins.
 These interleukins cause the symptoms associated with colds, flu, and other bacterial or viral infections.